Level 1 Certification in

 Grief Therapy

-Grief is a multifaceted experience and, while most grievers go through a healing process that leads to adjustment, some may experience complicated or prolonged grief.
-This foundational certification program review recently established diagnostic criteria for prolonged grief and various validated screening measures for assessment.
-Going beyond identifying mourners who suffer from prolonged grief, learners will learn essential concepts and useful intervention strategies to practise a comprehensive therapy approach that facilitates grievers’ sense-making of the event story of the loss, realignment of the back story of relationship, and rewriting the personal story of self.
+Grief is a multifaceted experience and, while most grievers go through a healing process that leads to adaptation, some may experience a complicated and protracted course of grieving.
+This foundational certification program reviews recently established diagnostic criteria for prolonged grief and presents various validated screening measures for assessment.
+Going beyond identifying mourners who require professional support, learners will learn essential concepts and useful intervention strategies to practise a comprehensive therapeutic approach that facilitates meaningful integration of the event story of the loss, realignment of the back story of relationship to the deceased, and rewriting the personal story of self.

-This certification program is suitable for anyone who is interested in learning more about meaning reconstruction framework and wanting to be equipped with fundamental understanding of grief and loss and the relevant intervention approaches to support grievers in the aftermath of a significant loss in life.
-It serves as a foundational course for Level 2 Certification Programs with different specialties.
-Join us in this meaningful quest as we examine the complexities of grief and strive to become a better companion for others in the dark moments of their lives.
+This 8-lesson, 24-hour certification program is suitable for anyone who is interested in learning more about the meaning reconstruction framework and who seeks a fundamental understanding of grief and loss and the relevant interventions to support grievers in the aftermath of a significant loss.
+It also serves as a prerequisite course for all Level 2 Certification Programs with different areas of specialization.
+Join us as we examine the complexities of grief and strive to become better companions for others during some of the most difficult transitions of their lives.

 8 Lessons Required: